|

 condemned to hang.
 The Recorder did not

-recommend leniency in Elizabeth’s case and so she was scheduled for execution on the next “hanging
+case and so she was scheduled for execution on the next “hanging day” which was

-day” which was to be Friday the 21st of December 1739.
+to be Friday the 21st of

-With her in the carts that morning were John Albin,
+December 1739.
+With her in the carts that morning were John Albin, John Maw, William Barkwith,

-John Maw, William Barkwith, James Shields, Charles Spinnel and Thomas Dent, all of whom had been convicted of
+James Shields, Charles Spinnel and Thomas Dent, all

-highway robbery, Richard Turner who was to hang for stealing in dwelling house
+of whom had been convicted of highway robbery, Richard Turner who was to hang

-usual procession set off for the journey to Tyburn where the prisoners were
+had murdered his wife.
+The usual procession set off for the journey to Tyburn

-prepared by John Thrift and his assistants before all ten were launched into
+where the prisoners were prepared by John Thrift and his assistants before all

-eternity together as the carts were drawn from under them.
-After they were suspended Susanna Broom was
+ten were launched into eternity together as the carts were drawn from under

-burned for the Petty Treason murder by stabbing of her husband, John.
+and then burned for the Petty Treason murder by stabbing of her husband, John.

-of seven women who were hanged nationally in 1739, and one of four to die for
+Elizabeth was one of seven women who were hanged nationally in 1739, and one

-the murder of her bastard child.
+of four to die for the murder of her bastard child.

 Comment.